LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 Advanced options
 ~~~~~~~~~~~~~~~~

-With further ReadUALEdge plugin development a few advanced options were
+With further ReadUALEdge plugin development, a few advanced options were
 introduced, intended for reading data from different Edge IDS or from different
 time slice (time slice index 0 is the default value).
 The advanced options can be toggled by clicking the gear icon in